sharmapankaj2512/anuvaad/README.md

 # Anuvaad

-A simple Markdown-to-HTML converter written in Ruby.
+A simple multi-purpose converter written in Ruby, which supports only markdown to html at the moment.

 ## Features
+- Markdown
   - Heading support (h1-h6)
   - Text formatting (bold, italic)
   - Lists (ordered and unordered)
+  - Links
+  - Images

 ## Usage